+Can alien species be helpful to some ecosystems?
+Apparently so!
 Horror stories of an alien species taking over and annihilating diversity in a native ecosystem have become pervasive in ecological news.
 This happens as our world continues to become more and more interconnected: species are moved around by humans- be it intentional or not.
 There […]Read More Alien Australian possums could be helpful, not harmful to recovering ecosystems in New Zealand — Evolution Story Time

 We’ve seen what happens when species is lost from an ecosystem.
 Actually, we are continuing to see this happening in pretty much every ecosystem on the planet.
 Loss of biodiversity is not an issue that is alien to us (certainly not alien to the readers of this blog).
 I’ve gone into this in greater detail […]Read More Live and let live, or live and let die?

 Coral bleaching has been heavily discussed in every climate-change blog, environmental journals and among the academia for the last few months.
 In fact, reports that the Great Barrier Reef is dead went viral on social media and caused mass uproar.
 People began posting updates lamenting the terrible things we have done to nature (which is […]Read More Explaining coral bleaching: Draining the colors of the oceans